Midhat Pasha: Imprisonment and death

-Midhat Pasha en route to his exile place Ṭâʾîf, photographed at the dock before his boarding to the ʿİzzu'd-Dîn Steamship through a steamboat, July 28, 1881 (photograph: Vasilakis Kargopoulos).
+Midhat Pasha en route to his exile place Ṭâʾîf, photographed at the dock before his boarding to the ʿİzzu'd-Dîn Steamship through a steamboat, 28 July 1881 (photograph: Vasilakis Kargopoulos).

 Governor and the Commander of Hejaz, Osman Nuri Pasha (not to be confused with Ghazi Osman Nuri Pasha), who carried out the extra-judicial execution, photographed during his Hejaz service.

 He served briefly in İzmir as governor of the vilayet of Aydin, but on 17 May 1881, after only a few months on that post, he was arrested.
 Ahmed Cevdet Pasha, the justice minister, brought him to Istanbul, where he was charged with the murder of Sultan Abdulaziz.
-The interrogation and court proceedings took place at Yildiz.
+The interrogation and court proceedings took place at Yıldız.
 In conclusion, he was convicted and charged with the murder, and was sentenced to death.
 However the execution was commuted to life imprisonment in Taif in Hejaz.

 Some historians claim that these to be trumped-up accusations as they believe that confessions were extracted from some suspects through the use of torture, and the use of forged evidence and paid witnesses led to his conviction.
 However, they claim that the British pressure impeded his execution, so he was imprisoned in the fortress of Taif, in Hejaz.
 It was reported that, soon after his arrival, the Emir of Mecca received a message from Istanbul demanding the death of Midhat from "an accident".
 The incumbent Emir Abdul Muttalib was a close friend of Midhat however, and no action was taken by him.
 As a result, Osman Pasha (Uthman Pasha), governor of Hejaz, surrounded the Emir's summer residence in Taif and imprisoned him.
 After that, Midhat Pasha's fate was sealed.
-He was assassinated in his cell on 26 April 1883.
+He was strangled to death in his cell on 26 April 1883.

 Midhat Pasha's remains were brought from Taif and interned in the Monument of Liberty on 26 June 1951, in a ceremony attended by President Celâl Bayar.